liberland/docs/blockchain/for-companies/how-to-run-liberland-company.md

 [Browse existing Contracts](www.blockchain.liberland.org/home/contracts/overview)

-To create a contract,

-TODO CONTRACT CREATION

 Please be aware that drafting contracts may necessitate legal expertise specific to the law of Liberland to ensure they are correctly established.
-Do not hesitate to seek assistance; there may be companies and professionals available who specialize in providing these services.
+Do not hesitate to ask for help in signal, telegram or email; there is a helpful community as well as Liberland companies and professionals available who specialize in providing these services.

+By default, contracts on-chain are in Markdown format.

+Once you have a contract ready, create it by pasting its content and adding all relevant signatures/parties at the contracts tab at[https://blockchain.liberland.org/home/contracts/my-contracts](https://blockchain.liberland.org/home/contracts/my-contracts)

 We are working on a easy to use contract builder but it will take time to finish.

-Once the contract is finalized, please copy its link and distribute it to the relevant parties and judges for their signatures.
+Once the contract is finalized, you can find it under [my contracts](https://blockchain.liberland.org/home/contracts/my-contracts) after refreshing the page
+Please copy its link and distribute it to the relevant parties and judges for their signatures.
-The most frequently utilized 'judge' for this purpose is the official court of Liberland, which can be contacted here.
+The most frequently utilized 'judge' for this purpose is the official court of Liberland, which can be contacted through groups on signal, telegram or email.
-TODO ADD LIBERLAND COURT CONTACT

 ### Create company
-To create a company, in [blockchain.liberland.org](blockchain.liberland.org) choose registries on the menu and select My companies -> Register company
+To create a company, in [https://blockchain.liberland.org/home/registries/companies/overview](https://blockchain.liberland.org/home/registries/companies/overview) choose registries on the menu and select My companies -> Register company

-This action will lead you to a form for requesting company registration.
+This will lead you to a form for requesting company registration.
 Not all fields are required, so you may omit any that are not applicable to your situation.